 First we create the the Product Cost Collector then Planned order with planning table where planned order number is generated and the we schedule that planned order using the transaction shown in the below figure,

 After scheduling Planned order we do confirmation for Assembly Back-flush (which includes Raw material and component both) for Reporting point & operation 010.The accounting entry for Raw Material Consumption is generated here,

 Cr Inv RM (Balance sheet account)

-Now, we do the confirmation for other two RP 030, as the result of this transaction FG Good receipt takes place which in turn calculates Target Cost by formula,
+Now, we do the confirmation for RP 030 where confirmation for OP 020 is automatically performed, as the result of this transaction FG Good receipt takes place which in turn calculates Target Cost by formula,

 Target Cost = Actual GR Qty * Plan Price(Current.
 Cost est.)

 The account entry for FG Good receipt (mvt type 261) is following,

 The process is illustrated in the figure below,

 Following are the reports shown in the figure below to analyse and make corrections in the Repetitive Manufacturing process,